Ayushi61/Classroom-Bot/backend-service/bot_server/README.md

 ## Note for a developer

-1. Always makemigrations and commit those new migration files to respository to keep track of changes to Database.
+1. Always make migrations and commit those new migration files to respository to keep track of changes to Database.
 Use the steps without Docker option for that.

 ## Steps to follow for local development with docker